Tim Moore (comedian): Later years

 When the police arrived at the home, Moore, pistol still in his belt, told them, "I'm the old Kingfish, boys.
 I'm the one you want.
 I fired that shot.
 I didn't want to hit anyone, although I could have.
 Anyway, you should have seen the in-laws scatter when I fired that gun."
 The shot Moore fired hit the china cabinet; he was arrested and charged with assault with a deadly weapon, with police calling him the "funniest prisoner in police history."
 Moore was initially ordered held on $1,000 bond; the judge changed his mind and released Moore on his own recognizance.
 Tim and his wife reconciled, with Vivian's pleading for the charges to be dropped.
 Moore entered a not guilty plea before the case went to trial on March 24.
 He received a $100 fine and a year's probation as his sentence.

 When the story broke, local television personality and columnist Paul Coates invited Tim Moore to appear on his KTTV television show; Moore explained the situation in two guest appearances.
 Coates was promptly taken to task for Moore's appearances on his show by Stanley Robertson, a journalist for the African-American newspaper, the Los Angeles Sentinel, calling Moore "disgraceful" and labeling the two shows with Moore as "television's darkest hour."
 Coates replied to his critic in his January 29, 1958 Los Angeles Times column, calling Moore "a pretty wonderful, sincere man" and saying he strongly resented Robertson's attack on him.

 Because of the "Roast Beef Scandal," Moore was once more in demand and even received a testimonial tribute dinner from the Friars Club of Beverly Hills, and appearing on The Tonight Show with Jack Paar.
-The publicity also won him an extended performance engagement at the legendary Mocambo nightclub.
+The publicity also won an extended performance engagement for him at the legendary Mocambo nightclub.